 - What other keywords constellate around it?

-These prompts were intended to spur our contributors to map the contemporary critical terrain as they see it developing through their keyword.
-They can serve a similar purpose in relation to student work, so long as students understand that their compositions will be more limited in scope than those published in Keywords for American Cultural Studies and will draw on significantly different (and usually smaller) archives.
+We intended these prompts to spur our contributors to map the contemporary critical terrain as they see it developing through their keyword.
+They can serve a similar purpose in relation to student work, so long as students understand that their critical terrain is more limited in scope than those surveyed by the essays in Keywords for American Cultural Studies.
+After all, your students are drawing on significantly different (and usually smaller) archives.
 Our contributors work primarily with historical and contemporary research in American studies, cultural studies, and related fields.
-For students assigned to compose a keyword essay, the primary archive is often materials encountered in their particular course.
-Since the meanings and connotations of keywords are never settled and depend significantly on the local context in which they are used, students can write original essays based on these types of materials.
-They can produce essays on terms that may not be keywords for the broader field but are crucial sites of debate and conflict within the scope of an individual course’s subject matter.
+For students assigned to compose a keyword essay, the primary archive is often the materials they encounter in a particular course.
+Indeed, it can help to tell students that while the essays they have read are from Keywords for American Cultural Studies, the essays they are writing are for an imaginary volume titled Keywords for this Course, with the imagined audience being other students in the course.
+Since the meanings and connotations of keywords are never settled and depend significantly on the local context in which they are used, students can write original essays based on these narrower or more focused materials.
+They can produce essays on terms that may not be keywords for the broader field, but are crucial sites of debate and conflict within the scope of your course’s subject matter.